 - Thought #2

 - Thought #3

-2. Now, reflect on each of your answers in question #1.
+2. Now, reflect on each of your answers from question #1.
 Write down the opposite of what you wrote.

-For instance, if you wrote "I have no time to get fit", write down "I have all the time in the world to get fit."
+Let's continue with the example above.
+If you wrote "I have no time to get fit", now you can write down "I have all the time in the world to get fit."

 3. Take note of how you feel about these new "opposite" thoughts that you came up with in question #2.
-Notice that your thoughts are creating your world, your reality and based on the example, you are not thinking about time and fitness you are thinking about what you made up about time and fitness in your thoughts and you can change that at any time.
+Notice that your thoughts are creating your world and your reality.
+Based on the example, you are not thinking about time and fitness you are thinking about what you made up about time and fitness in your thoughts and you can change that at any time.

 The third and final principle of transformative coaching is about consciousness.